 Manufactured: 1906 - present

 Astyptodyne is a salve that was discovered by accident at a turpentine plant in 1906.
 Apparently there was a steam pipe that burst severely burning some workers, in their haste to flee the building one of injured men fell in to a vat of pine tar.
 That man healed quicker and more completely than the other fellows.

 Recommended uses: everyday cure for; aches, pains, cuts, scrapes, rashes and a host of other ailments.

 Rumford Chemical Works

-Rumford Chemical Works produced a variety of chemicals beginning in 1859, the most popular product was Horsford’s Acid Phosphate.
+Rumford Chemical Works, was founded by professor Eben Norton Horsford of Harvard.
+With over 30 patents to his name including the formulation of modern baking powder, his company produced a variety of chemicals beginning in 1854.
+One popular product, which this bottle originally contained, was Horsford’s Acid Phosphate.
 This concoction was mixed with a glass of cold water and sugar resulting in a lemon-lime tonic that was “…delicious and refreshing drink”, taken “for mental and physical exhaustion, dyspepsia…”

 Dr. Kings New Life Pills

 Dr. King New Life Pills claimed to “Never fail to effect a cure, even when Physicians and all other known remedies have failed.”.
 Incidentally when I found the original bottle the pills were still contained there in.

 Recommended uses: to cure disordered liver, constipation, malaria, sick or nervous headache, loss of appetite, dizziness, jaundice, fever and flatulency.

 Dr. HF Perry Dead Shot Vermifuge